wout/dat-docs/dat-metadata-standard/specification.md

 ### **1.b.** Argument directives

 Several directives for dynamic arguments can be passed to the renderer.
-Before rendering a DAT, viewers must resolve any directives by querying the required data form the blockchain and pass the actual values to the renderer.
+Before rendering a DAT, viewers must resolve any directives by querying the requested data from the blockchain and pass the actual values to the renderer.

 _Current token_
 - `@tx_hash` (`string`): transaction hash of the mint (can for example be used as the seed value for a Sfc32 PRNG)